Kalam cosmological argument: Exception classes

+They contend that these models contradict observational cosmology or confirm the cosmic beginning they were devised to disprove.

+Emergent cosmology

 According to the emergent universe model, the universe existed in a static phase for an infinite duration, then transitioned spontaneously via quantum tunneling to a dynamic expansion phase.
-The static phase is metastable, and because it endures over infinite time, the universe overall has an average expansion rate of zero (H_{avg} = 0) thereby avoiding the Borde–Guth–Vilenkin theorem.
+The static phase is metastable and, because it endures over infinite time, the universe overall has an average expansion rate of zero (H_{avg} = 0) thereby avoiding the Borde–Guth–Vilenkin theorem.

 Metastability in this context refers to a false vacuum state, which is stable according to classical physics, but unstable at the quantum mechanical level in that it can transition spontaneously via quantum tunneling to a more stable true vacuum state.
 This transition may trigger cosmic inflation, or conversely, collapse of the universe to a hyperdense state.
 Vilenkin and Audrey Mithani maintain that the metastable state cannot endure indefinitely.
 Though an event such as cosmic collapse is highly improbable, they argue that over an infinite duration it becomes a mathematical certainty.
 If the emergent universe cannot exist indefinitely, then it must have had a beginning.

-Responding to Vilenkin and Mithani, Rube Goldberg cosmology postulates an emergent model of spacetime that is fully classical, avoiding a quantum gravity era as well as the problems associated with quantum instability.
-However, the author notes that its composition comes at the cost of a "long chain of highly ad hoc assumptions, akin to a Rube Goldberg machine".
+Responding to Vilenkin and Mithani, Rube Goldberg cosmology postulates an emergent model of spacetime that is fully classical, avoiding a quantum gravity era, as well as the problems associated with quantum instability.
+The author notes, however, that its composition comes at the cost of a "long chain of highly ad hoc assumptions, akin to a Rube Goldberg machine".